Muriel MacSwiney: Terence MacSwiney's final hunger strike

 MacSwiney's daily life remained held in this pattern until Terence's final hunger strike, which he began in the summer of 1920.
 Terence had become Lord Mayor of Cork in March 1920 and he began the highest-profile member of the 1920 Cork hunger strike, which became an internationally known news event.
 Although offering Terence daily support, MacSwiney also petitioned the newly emergent Irish Republican Army to call Terence off the strike.
-Although Muriel later claimed publically to have fully supported the strike, her private fears about it caused her to conflict with her sister-in-law Mary MacSwiney, a fellow activist who urged Terence to see out the strike.
+Although Muriel later claimed publicly to have fully supported the strike, her private fears about it caused her to conflict with her sister-in-law Mary MacSwiney, a fellow activist who urged Terence to see out the strike.
 Terence died due to his hunger strike on 25 October 1920.
 In the aftermath, Muriel was the only member of Terence's family to attend a British-run inquest into his death, which caused more infighting.
 Muriel was physically unable to return to Ireland for the funeral, which was attended by 10,000s of mourners.